The UN System Explained

 Key Points

-- Convenes the Commission on the Status of Women, Commission on Narcotic Drugs, etc.
+- Functional commissions: Commission on the Status of Women, Commission on Narcotic Drugs, Commission on Population and Development, Statistical Commission, etc.

 International Court of Justice